 The cognitive stage is the phase of to know and understand of the space environment around that have been experienced by the senses of human beings with all their characteristics.
 Information from this stage will be responded to the Affective emotional engagement results of the reaction of the environment (eg, pleasure, attraction, passion).
-These emotional factors will further influence the phase behavior and attitude of consumers towards the space in the context of the so-called conative.
-However, both emotional and conative factors are difficult to separate and will influence each other.
-With the sensory experience as the beginning of the whole consumer response to its environment, sensory engagement with the integration means when consumers are move to experience space, will affect subsequent stages, ie the stage of understanding, feelings, until finally a reaction in the space.
+These emotional factors will further influence the phase behavior and attitude of consumers to 13 ds the space in the context of the so-called conative.
+However, both emotional and conative factors are difficult to separate and www.ijert.org (This work is licensed under a Creative Commons Attribution 4.0 International License.)